Yogi Berra wasn’t wrong when he said “If you don’t know where you’re going, you’ll end up someplace else.”

 The same sentiment applies to your build to suit development.
 If you don’t have a plan, then you’re going to end up with something else (or nothing at all).

-And the goal of any build to suit is to provide tenants with efficiency and customization through expansion.
+Through successful collaboration, the goal of any build to suit is to provide tenants with efficiency and customization while expanding their business.
 So, in getting from concept to completion, why not use a simple, efficient plan?

 Here’s a concise 7-point plan for approaching a new build to suit development.